 Increasingly, organizations of all types and sizes are seeing success with setting up Grateful Patient Fundraising Programs.
 The main goal of these programs is to raise awareness of your institution and communicate the heartfelt stories of your patients.
 Through these stories, you can also increase financial support through your grateful patients and others around you to further you patient care and research.

-If you watched our recent webinar on Steps for Setting Up a Grateful Patient program, you learned that while these programs can be very successful, you do have to complete some advanced planning to get started.
+While these programs can be very successful, you do have to complete some advanced planning to get started.
 Whether you have 3 staff members or 30, focus on outpatients or long-term inpatients, or have multiple locations across a community—with some preparation you, too, can create a grateful patient program for your organization.

 Follow these steps to get started: